China has plan to build nuclear-powered aircraft carrier

 CSIC has also said that it is working on a third carrier that will be designed, constructed and equipped entirely using the company’s own technology.

-Little is known about China’s aircraft carrier program, which is a state secret.
+Little is known about China’s aircraft carrier programme, which is a state secret.

-Chinese state media has quoted experts as saying that the country needs at least six carriers, an endeavor expected to take decades.
+Chinese state media has quoted experts as saying that the country needs at least six carriers, an endeavour expected to take decades.
 The United States operates 10 and plans to build two more.